Anja Breien

-Anja Breien (born 12 July 1940) is a Norwegian film director and screenwriter.
+Anja Breien (12 July 1940 – 10 May 2026) was a Norwegian film director and screenwriter.
 One of the leading figures of the Norwegian film industry, and one of the first women to rise to prominence as a writer-director in Norway, Breien's body of work in fiction and documentary explores social and political issues, notably women's rights within the context of Norwegian society.

+Background

+Born in Oslo on 12 July 1940, Breien was a daughter of writer Hans Breien and Dagmar Munch Søegaard.
+She did not marry, but was a partner of Thorvald Stoltenberg from 2014 to 2018.

+Breien died on 10 May 2026, at the age of 85.